Eric0052/LLM4DR/README.md

 ## Directory Structure
 - `Code/`: contains the implementation code of the LLM-based agents.
-- `Pilot_Results/` provides the results of the pilot experiments.
+- `Pilot_Results/` provides the results of the pilot experiments for data labeling, accuracy metrics, and manual assessment.
 - `Results/`: provides the experiment results of the three prompting strategies.
 - `Collected_Data.xlsx` provides the data used in this study.